Masayuki Onodera: Senior career

-Onodera began competing in senior international tournaments while still attending Waseda University.
-In April 2021, after graduating, he joined the BIPROGY badminton team (formerly Nihon Unisys).
-He partnered with Hiroki Okamura from 2017 to 2022.
-They won their first senior international title at the 2018 Sydney International and were runners-up at the 2019 Canada Open Super 100, where they lost to Mathias Boe and Mads Conrad-Petersen.
-In 2022, they were runners-up at the Indonesia International and reached the semifinals at the Canada Open, Korea Masters, and Indonesia Masters Super 100.
-At the Korea Masters, they defeated the reigning All England Open Champions, Bagas Maulana and Muhammad Shohibul Fikri.
-The pair also competed in the 2021 and 2022 World Championships, reaching the second round on both occasions.
+Onodera debuted in senior international tournaments while still a university student.
+Upon graduating in April 2021, he joined the BIPROGY badminton team, formerly known as Nihon Unisys.
+From 2017 to 2022, he partnered with Hiroki Okamura.
+The duo won their first senior international title at the 2018 Sydney International and were runners-up at the 2019 Canada Open Super 100, where they were defeated by Mathias Boe and Mads Conrad-Petersen.
+In 2022, the pair were runners-up at the Indonesia International and reached the semifinals at the Canada Open, Korea Masters, and Indonesia Masters Super 100.
+During the Korea Masters, they notably defeated the reigning All England Open Champions, Bagas Maulana and Muhammad Shohibul Fikri.
+The pair also competed in the 2021 and 2022 World Championships, reaching the second round in both editions.

-In 2023, Onodera partnered with Takuto Inoue, winning the Malaysia International and securing a third-place finish at the All Japan Championships.
-He later teamed up with Daigo Tanioka, reaching the semifinals of the 2024 Guwahati Masters and finishing as runners-up at the 2025 Thailand International.
+In 2023, Onodera formed a new partnership with Takuto Inoue, winning the Malaysia International and securing a third-place finish at the All Japan Championships.
+He subsequently teamed up with Daigo Tanioka, reaching the semifinals of the 2024 Guwahati Masters and finished as a runner-up at both the 2025 Thailand International and the 2025 Bendigo International.

+Retirement and coaching

+On 1 April 2026, BIPROGY announced Onodera's retirement from competitive badminton, which took effect on 31 March 2026.
+Following his retirement, he remained with the BIPROGY, transitioning into a role as a sparring coach for the women's team.